 - BEST OVERALL: WEN 4214 12-Inch Variable Speed Drill Press

-- BEST MORTISER: Powermatic 3/4 Horsepower Benchtop Mortiser
+- BEST MORTISER: Powermatic 3/4 HP Bench Mortiser

-What to Consider When Buying a Benchtop Drill Press
+What to Consider When Choosing a Benchtop Drill Press

-If you’ve never owned a benchtop drill press before, you probably aren’t sure what to look for in your new purchase or how exactly to use it.
+DIYers who are new to benchtop drill press ownership may not be sure of what to look for in a new purchase or even how to operate a drill press.
 While drill presses aren’t necessarily a niche tool, they’re less prevalent in home workshops than they used to be.
-Here are some things to consider when looking for the best benchtop drill press for your shop.
+Here are some things to consider when looking for the best benchtop drill press for a shop.

 Drill size and travel are the two most important measurements to compare benchtop drill presses.